discocube/weaver/README.md

 <sup><sub><em>Me and Discocube in Berghain</em></sup></sub>

 <a name="section-a"></a>
-*“A great discovery solves a great problem, but there is a grain of discovery in the solution of any problem.
-Your problem may be modest, but if it challenges your curiosity and brings into play your inventive faculties, and if you solve it by your own means, you may experience the tension and enjoy the triumph of discovery.”*
+<small><em>“A great discovery solves a great problem, but there is a grain of discovery in the solution of any problem.
+Your problem may be modest, but if it challenges your curiosity and brings into play your inventive faculties, and if you solve it by your own means, you may experience the tension and enjoy the triumph of discovery.”</em>

-<small>George Pólya: <em>How to Solve It: A New Aspect of Mathematical Method</em></small>
+George Pólya: <em>How to Solve It: A New Aspect of Mathematical Method</em></small>

 An algorithm for solving the Hamiltonian cycle problem deterministically and in linear time on all instances of discocube graphs (tested for graphs with over 8 billion vertices, the world's population).
 Discocube graphs are
 3-dimensional grid graphs derived from: a polycube of an octahedron | a Hauy construction of an octahedron with cubes as identical building blocks | the accretion of cubes around a central cube forming an octahedron at the limit |